Showing 1 - 1 OF 1

 Obtaining a Driver's License

 Prior to traveling to Europe, all drivers should check their stateside driver's license for an expiration date.
 The US license needs to be valid as long as possible, as it is difficult to renew some of them when not present in USA.
 If the license is expired before they get their SHAPE and or Belgium license it is a problem as they will not accept it.
 Many states can process a renewal by mail.
 Applying for an International Driver's License in the United States is recommended.
-There is no obligation to get an International License, It is suggest to get a Belgium license once here and once you obtained your Belgian ID.
+There is no obligation to get an International License, It is suggested to get a Belgium license once here and once you obtained your Belgian ID.
 As soon as you arrive in Belgium contact the drivers testing section for more information in order to take the POV briefing and pass the test.
-You can either call SHAPE at DSN 314-000-000 or CIV 011-32-65-000000 or Brussels DSN 314-597-9944 or CIV 011-32-2-280-9944.
+Brussels DSN 314-597-9944 or CIV 011-32-2-280-9944.

 When arriving in Belgium, the motorcyclist must present his MSF card to the Driver Testing Section and take a written test about the Belgian code in addition to the regular Driver Course.
 After successfully completing the test, he will be able to obtain a license and register his motorcycle.

 Briefing for military driver's license (GOV) is offered at SHAPE, USAG Benelux-Brussels, and USAG Benelux Schinnen.
 You must also provide a copy of a recent eye test and hearing test.
 For civilians you need also to provide a certificate of employment and a memo signed by your supervisor.
 Call your local Driver's Testing Office for more information.